-The company was founded in the United Kingdom in 2008.
+The company was founded in 2008 and is still headquartered in Haifa, Israel.
 After a somewhat bumpy start, Plus500 achieved publicly traded status in the Alternative Investment Market of the London Stock Exchange in 2013.
+The company has grown significantly since 2013 and is now listed on the main London Stock Exchange (LSE).

 Since then, the Plus500 app has grown to encompass a user base of nearly 20,000,000 traders worldwide, thanks in no small part to the recent explosion in the popularity of alternative investments and fintech in general.